This comprehensive guide will show you the behind the scenes design of a train the trainer program.

 - Adult learning is problem-centered rather than content-oriented.

-These are key principles that should always be kept in mind when designing training sessions, so getting these clarified early in the training program gives a useful reference point.
+These are key principles that should always be kept in mind when designing training sessions and workshops, so getting these clarified early in the training program gives a useful reference point.

 And now let’s review how to proceed with a full day that is dedicated to the topic of Training Design.